Lagrange-Labs/docs/docs/state-committees/run-node/troubleshooting.md

 **How can I check if my operator is attesting to the batches of rollup blocks?**

-You can search for _"uploaded the signature up to block xxxx"_ in the [docker container logs](https://docs.lagrange.dev/state-committees/run-node/monitoring#docker-logs) or check on our [dashboard](https://dashboard.lagrange.dev/operators/).
+You can search for _"uploaded the signature up to block xxxx"_ in the [docker container logs](https://docs.lagrange.dev/state-committees/run-node/monitoring#docker-logs) or check on State Committee [holesky](https://holesky-dashboard.lagrange.dev/operators/) or [mainnet](https://dashboard.lagrange.dev/operators) dashboard.

 **failed to join the network: the given operator is not a member of the current committee**